 When Paying for Professional Photos Might Not Be Worthwhile

 Recently I received a call from someone wanting to book a headshot session to fit in with an online portfolio for a small company.
 After reviewing where the individual planned to use the image and how the image was displayed, I recommended using a snapshot from a phone.
 Why?
 Because the website only showed tightly cropped heads.
 In fact the crop was so tight, people’s chins were cropped along with the tops of heads, ears, etc. Also, the images had been converted to black and white thumbnails.
 Both of these factors made for little reason to spend money for professional photos.
-Very little of the image would be shown and the webmaster clearly had his or her own view of how to display the images.
+Very little of the image would be shown (and the webmaster clearly had his or her own view of how to display the images).
 So always consider where the image will be used, the size displayed, and how it will look when stacked up next to others so that it fits in with a webpage’s style.
-Sometimes, a snapshot is just fine.
-You can save your headshot money for that time when you create your own website and profile prominently featuring your image.
+Sometimes, a snapshot is indeed just fine.
+Save your money for a time when you can create your own website and prominently display your new professional headshot or portrait.